ohdearapp/ohdear-php-sdk/README.md

 // Snooze a check for 60 minutes
 $check = $ohDear->snoozeCheck($checkId, 60);

-echo $check->active_snooze ?
+echo $check->activeSnooze ?
 'Check is snoozed' : 'Check is active';
 ```

 #### Unsnoozing a check